Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Numerical Methods

 where $\cs$ is the gas sound speed and $\vvector_\mathrm{turb}$ is the turbulent velocity field, while $\langle...\rangle$ denotes mass-weighted averaging.
 It is also useful to introduce the \emph{turbulent virial parameter} $\alphaturb$, which measures the relative importance of turbulence to gravity, following the convention in the literature (e.g., \citealt{Bertoldi_McKee_1992, federrath_sim_2012}),

 where $R_\mathrm{cloud}$ and $M_\mathrm{0}$ are the cloud (spherical-equivalent) radius and total mass.
-To describe the overall boundedness of the cloud, including different types of support, we introduce the total virial parameter $\alpha$

-where $E_{\rm grav}$, $E_{\rm kin}$, $E_{\rm therm}$ and $E_{\rm mag}$ are the gravitational, kinetic, thermal and magnetic energy.
 The relative importance of the magnetic field is commonly described by the \emph{normalized magnetic flux} (or mass-to-flux ratio), which for a uniform magnetic field can be expressed as:

-where the normalization constant $c_1\approx 0.4$.
-With this normalization $\mu=1$ corresponds to the critical point in the stability of a homogeneous sphere in a uniform magnetic field \citep{Mouschovias_Spitzer_1976_magnetic_collapse}.

-Clouds have several characteristic mass scales defined by the initial conditions.
-Such a scale is the \emph{Jeans mass}, representing the scale below which thermal pressure can prevent the gravitational collapse of a fluid element:

-where $\rho_0$ is the density of the gas in the cloud.
-The initial turbulence also has a characteristic length scale: the sonic length, $\Lsonic$, on which the turbulent dispersion becomes supersonic.
-The corresponding mass scale is the \emph{sonic mass}:

-where we used the supersonic linewidth-size relation ($\sigma^2(L)\propto L$, see \citealt{larson_law}).
-Another mass scale of an isothermal turbulent flow is the \textit{turbulent Bonnor-Ebert mass}, the maximum gas mass that can support itself against its own self-gravity plus external pressure in post-shock compressed gas with $\rho/\rho_0 \sim 1+\frac{1}{3}\mach^2$ \citep{padoan_nordlund_1997_imf}, which scales as

-Note that many other parameters are also used in the literature that can be expressed in terms of the ones introduced in this subsection (see \S2 in \citetalias{Guszejnov_isoT_MHD} for how they relate to each other).